randyrossi/vicii-kawari/README.md

     Any one of the workarounds listed above will avoid the issue.

-2. The SuperPLA became gatekeeper for DRAM CE and R/W signals and does not allow DRAM to be selected for writes during the VIC2's cycle.
-This means the extended feature of DMA transfers from video memory to DRAM do not function on the 250469.
+2. The SuperPLA became gatekeeper for DRAM WE signal and does not allow DRAM to be go LOW during the VIC2's cycle.
+This means the extended feature of DMA transfers from video memory to DRAM do not function on the 250469 without a hardware modification.
 This is not a concern unless you are running a Kawari specific application/demo that wants to use that extended feature.
 This limitation does not affect 'regular' C64 programs in any way.
+If you want to allow the Kawari to write to DRAM, wire a jumper either from Pin 6 of U6 on the Kawari or Pin 11 of the VIC2 to the WE pin of one of the LH2464 DRAM chips.
+U6 is the SN74LS05D located in the top left of the Kawari.
+Note the orientation of U6 on the mini is opposite that of the large but the pin # to use is the same between them.

 ## What about EVO64 boards?
 There appear to be no issues on EVO64 boards, however I do not have one to test and rely on the community to report problems.